 2. Quick build-up of harmful substances

 The aquarium nitrogen cycle is critical to keep a healthy aquarium.
 Fish constantly produce ammonia.
 Too little water can mean the ammonia concentration level will increase faster than the aquarium filter system can convert it.
 Many fish die in tiny fish tanks or bowls because there is just not enough room to install a proper aquarium filter system.
 Even when the filter system is supposed to be sufficient enough, the byproduct of aquarium nitrogen cycle – nitrate will still build up too fast for you to maintain a healthy aquarium.

 Less water means less oxygen in the water.
 Limited water surface in a small tank also can prevent enough gas exchange from taking place between the water and the atmosphere.
 Fish will die from not enough oxygen.

 A significant amount of fish poop and uneaten food can result in a dirtier tank if the fish tank is small.
 You may find yourself in a situation where the fish tank is always dirty despite your best effort to clean it frequently.

 5. Not enough swimming room

-Now we know the terrible consequences of having an undersized fish tank.
+Now we know the terrible consequences of having a small fish tank.